 The acid-base equilibrium equations play an important role in ADM1 (e.g. for pH calculations).
-For persons primarily familiar with AS models, these equations may create a problem as they do not normally appear in those.
-Moreover, (Batstone et al., 2002) focus more on how the implementation should be done by implicit algebraic equations and is not completely clear on the ODE implementation.
+For persons primarily familiar with AS models, these equations may create a problem as they do not normally appear in those models.
+Moreover, Batstone et al., (2002) focus more on how the implementation should be done by implicit algebraic equations and are not completely clear on the ODE implementation.
 The general model matrix describes the transformations of valerate ($S{va,total}$), butyrate, propionate, acetate, inorganic carbon and inorganic nitrogen.
 However, all these substances are made up by acid-base pairs (e.g. $S{va,total} = S{va^-} + S{hva}$).
-It is suggested in

-Batstone et al. (2002) that when using ODEs, the equations are defined for each acid and base, respectively.
-Based on our experiences it is more advantageous to implement the ODEs based on the total and one of the acidbase components instead.
-The remaining part can always be calculated as the total minus the calculated part.
-This approach actually makes the model more understandable also in other respects and due to numerical issues (we are subtracting very small and similar sized numbers) the error of calculated outputs are much closer to the solution a differential-algebraic equation (DAE) set-up would provide (when using a numerical solver with the same tolerance to integrate the ODEs).
-Using valerate as an example, the process rate (A4) in (Batstone et al., 2002) is:
+It is suggested in Batstone et al. (2002) that when using ODEs, that equations be defined for each acid and base, respectively.
+Based on our experience it is better to implement the ODEs based on the total and one of the acidbase components instead.
+The remaining acid-base component can always be calculated as the total minus the calculated part.
+This approach actually makes the model more understandable and due to numerical issues (we are subtracting very small and similar sized numbers) the calculated outputs are much closer to the solution a differential-algebraic equation (DAE) set-up would provide (when using a numerical solver with the same tolerance to integrate the ODEs).
+Using valerate as an example, the process rate (A4) in Batstone et al., (2002) is: